Fire Safety Signs Guide

 Research processes can involve chemicals, flammables, radioactive facilities and hot work.
 Ensuring these elements are clearly identified is important to personnel.

-Both naked flames and the use of cooking oils pose a serious threat to the possibility of a fire incident within kitchens, making it very important that the correct signage is displayed.
+Naked flames, the use of cooking oils and electrical equipment all contribute to an increased risk of a fire incident within commercial kitchens.
+Therefore it is very important that the correct signage is displayed.

 Many fires start at night, and signage in sleeping areas should reinforce correct safety behaviour.
 Clear fire exits and photoluminescent exit signs are paramount to fire safety in sleeping areas.